Rules and regulation

 Length of stay

 Maximum 24 months from the issuing of the residence permit.
-It cannot exceed the neither the duration of your au pair contract nor the point at which the youngest child living in the family turns 18.
+It can exceed neither the duration of your au pair contract nor the point at which the youngest child living in the family turns 18.

 The average processing time for au pair case is 2 months.
 Au Pair may be granted a residence permit for up to 24 months, but no longer than the duration of au pair contract.
 In exceptional cases, the residence permit can be extended by six months, resulting in a total of two years.